Optimize your Android with

 Use a laptop stand: A handful of laptop stands on the market either lift the computer or place it vertically to allow for more air flow.
 They have other usability benefits, too.

-Keep your environment cool: Don’t place your laptop or PC in direct sunlight, and keep the ambient temperature as cool as possible.
+Keep your environment cool: Don’t place your laptop or PC in direct sunlight or heat, and keep the ambient temperature as cool as possible.

 Replace your cooling fan: If the fans inside your PC aren’t up to their tasks, replace them with a more powerful cooler or install a water cooling solution.
 While you’re replacing the fan, you should also remove the CPU and refresh the thermal paste or even replace it with a better one.